dwrobel/flatcam/README.md

 - fixed an conflict in a signal usage that was triggered by Tool SolderPaste when a new project was created
 - updated Optimal Tool to display both points coordinates that made a distance (and the minimum) not only the middle point (which is still the place where the jump happen)
+- added a dark theme to FlatCAM (only for canvas).
+The selection is done in Edit -> Preferences -> General -> GUI Settings

 6.10.2019